SebastienGd/Caveman-Quest/README.md

 # Caveman Quest RPG

 Caveman Quest is a digital adaptation (full-stack web application) of the RPG board game developed as part of the LOG2990 course.
 Collaborators: Simon Asmar, Sarah Ait-Ali-Yahia, Jordan Filion, Cerine Ouchene, Rami Medjdoubi.
+Backend development was mainly handled by Simon, Sarah, and myself, while Jordan, Cerine, and Rami focused on frontend development.

 ## Prerequisites